 If you are travelling in a caravan or planning on self-catering, be sure to bring everything you need with you as shopping is very limited.
 Each town is very small and generally only offers supplies at a local store/takeaway or petrol station.

 The Great Lake and Derwent Bridge Hotels are popular spots and offer a delicious family-friendly meal.
 The Hungary Wombat, also at Derwent Bridge is a great coffee spot.
 Other places to buy food are:

 - Lake St Claire Lodge

-One of our all time favourite regions, the North East is full of history and loads of wildlife!
+One of our all-time favourite regions, the North East is full of history and loads of wildlife!
 We often head right up to the tip, and camp at nearby Mt William National Park.
-There are loads of great fishing and swimming beaches, self drive tours and iconic spots to check out. here are our top recommendations
+There are loads of great fishing and swimming beaches, self-drive tours and iconic spots to check out. here are our top recommendations

 The Wall in The Wilderness

-An amazing work of art, the wall is made out of Huon pine, and hand crafted with chisel and hammer.
+An amazing work of art, the wall is made out of Huon pine, and hand crafted with a chisel and hammer.
 Featuring people, places and stories of yesteryear that shaped the region.
 No cameras are allowed and they are quite strict when it comes to restless kids, but well worth taking the family in.

 Lake St Claire